 Sensory receptors are classified into five categories: mechanoreceptors, thermoreceptors, proprioceptors, pain receptors, and chemoreceptors.
-These categories are based on the nature of the stimuli that each receptor class transduces.
-Mechanoreceptors in the skin are described as encapsulated or unencapsulated.
-A free nerve ending is an unencapsulated dendrite of a sensory neuron; they are the most common nerve endings in skin.
+These categories are based on the nature of stimuli each receptor class transduces.
+What is commonly referred to as “touch” involves more than one kind of stimulus and more than one kind of receptor.
+Mechanoreceptors in the skin are described as encapsulated (that is, surrounded by a capsule) or unencapsulated (a group that includes free nerve endings).
+A free nerve ending, as its name implies, is an unencapsulated dendrite of a sensory neuron.
+Free nerve endings are the most common nerve endings in skin, and they extend into the middle of the epidermis.
 Free nerve endings are sensitive to painful stimuli, to hot and cold, and to light touch.
 They are slow to adjust to a stimulus and so are less sensitive to abrupt changes in stimulation.

-Meissner’s corpuscles, also known as tactile corpuscles, are found in the upper dermis, but they project into the epidermis.
-They are found primarily in the glabrous skin on the fingertips and eyelids.
+Meissner’s corpuscles, (shown in Figure 3) also known as tactile corpuscles, are found in the upper dermis, but they project into the epidermis.
+They, too, are found primarily in the glabrous skin on the fingertips and eyelids.
 They respond to fine touch and pressure, but they also respond to low-frequency vibration or flutter.
-They are rapidly- adapting, fluid-filled, encapsulated neurons with small, well-defined borders which are responsive to fine details.
-Merkel’s disks and Meissner’s corpuscles are not as plentiful in the palms as they are in the fingertips.
+They are rapidly adapting, fluid-filled, encapsulated neurons with small, well-defined borders and are responsive to fine details.
+Like Merkel’s disks, Meissner’s corpuscles are not as plentiful in the palms as they are in the fingertips.

-Pacinian corpuscles, located deep in the dermis of both glabrous and hairy skin, are structurally similar to Meissner’s corpuscles.
-They are found in the bone periosteum, joint capsules, pancreas and other viscera, breast, and genitals.
-They are rapidly-adapting mechanoreceptors that sense deep, transient (not prolonged) pressure, and high-frequency vibration.
-Pacinian receptors detect pressure and vibration by being compressed which stimulates their internal dendrites.
+Pacinian corpuscles (seen in Figure 4) are located deep in the dermis of both glabrous and hairy skin and are structurally similar to Meissner’s corpuscles; they are found in the bone periosteum, joint capsules, pancreas and other viscera, breast, and genitals.
+They are rapidly adapting mechanoreceptors that sense deep transient (but not prolonged) pressure and high-frequency vibration.
+Pacinian receptors detect pressure and vibration by being compressed, stimulating their internal dendrites.
 There are fewer Pacinian corpuscles and Ruffini endings in skin than there are Merkel’s disks and Meissner’s corpuscles.

 Integration of Signals from Mechanoreceptors

-The configuration of the different types of receptors working in concert in the human skin results in a very refined sense of touch.
-The nociceptive receptors (those that detect pain) are located near the surface.
-Small, finely-calibrated mechanoreceptors (Merkel’s disks and Meissner’s corpuscles) are located in the upper layers and can precisely localize even gentle touch.
-The large mechanoreceptors (Pacinian corpuscles and Ruffini endings) are located in the lower layers and respond to deeper touch.
-Consider that the deep pressure that reaches those deeper receptors would not need to be finely localized.
-Both the upper and lower layers of the skin hold rapidly- and slowly-adapting receptors.
+The configuration of the different types of receptors working in concert in human skin results in a very refined sense of touch.
+The nociceptive receptors—those that detect pain—are located near the surface.
+Small, finely calibrated mechanoreceptors—Merkel’s disks and Meissner’s corpuscles—are located in the upper layers and can precisely localize even gentle touch.
+The large mechanoreceptors—Pacinian corpuscles and Ruffini endings—are located in the lower layers and respond to deeper touch.
+(Consider that the deep pressure that reaches those deeper receptors would not need to be finely localized.)
+Both the upper and lower layers of the skin hold rapidly and slowly adapting receptors.
 Both primary somatosensory cortex and secondary cortical areas are responsible for processing the complex picture of stimuli transmitted from the interplay of mechanoreceptors.

 Density of Mechanoreceptors

+How is receptor density estimated in a human subject?
 The relative density of pressure receptors in different locations on the body can be demonstrated experimentally using a two-point discrimination test.
 In this demonstration, two sharp points, such as two thumbtacks, are brought into contact with the subject’s skin (though not hard enough to cause pain or break the skin).
-The subject reports if they feel one point or two points.
+The subject reports if he or she feels one point or two points.
 If the two points are felt as one point, it can be inferred that the two points are both in the receptive field of a single sensory receptor.
 If two points are felt as two separate points, each is in the receptive field of two separate sensory receptors.
-The points could then be moved closer and re-tested until the subject reports feeling only one point.
-The size of the receptive field of a single receptor could be estimated from that distance.
+The points could then be moved closer and re-tested until the subject reports feeling only one point, and the size of the receptive field of a single receptor could be estimated from that distance.